-The Indicator Word TIMER will remain in the display window during countdown.
-At the last minute of countdown, the Timer will "beep" twice and display will be shown in seconds.
-At the end of time set, the Indicator Word TIMER will blink and three "beeps" will be heard.
-"Beeping" will continue every 10 seconds until any pad is touched.
-Display will return to time of day or whatever is programmed on control panel.
+The indicator word TIMER will remain in the Display during countdown.
+Countdown will have display precedence over anything else programmed, such as Time Bake.
+At end of time set, the indicator word TIMER will blink and timer will beep.
+Beeping will continue every 10 seconds for 15 minutes unless the CANCEL button is pushed once.
+After CANCEL button is pushed, the Display will return to time of day or whatever is programmed on control panel.

-To cancel Timer
+To cancel Minute Timer